dx-ted-emea/azure-tessel/labs/docker/README.md

 	azure vm endpoint create -n "HTTP" "[vmhostname]" 80 80

 This adds the endpoint for HTTP traffic through TCP port 80.
 You can check the portal website to confirm the creating of the endpoint. the -n is just an endpoint name.
-The options '80 80' refer to the mapping of an internal port (the one openen in the host VM) and external port (the one we can talk to from our Tessel client).
+The options '80 80' refer to the mapping of an internal port (the one opened in the host VM) and external port (the one we can talk to from our Tessel client).
 The hostname is the DNS name without the '.cloudapp.net' extensions.

-* Check whether our Docker host is running by running:
+* Check whether our Docker host is running by entering:

 	sudo docker --tls -H tcp://[VMHOSTNAME].cloudapp.net:4243 info